 Artscape's Saga is one of the World's Largest Urban Art Projects.
-In May and June 2019, the excellence of 26 Street Art Artists created 32 amazing Street Art pieces during 3 weeks in 12 municipalities of the Gothenburg Region in Sweden.
+In May and June 2019, the excellent of 26 Street Art Artists created 32 amazing Street Art pieces during 3 weeks in 12 municipalities of the Gothenburg Region in Sweden.
 Artscape Saga is a celebration of storytelling, folklore, and myths with beautiful Street Art.
 Each Street Art piece is an interpretation of a classical saga.

 Nomad Clan's contribution to Artscape Saga in Stenungsund